 A: No, we do not sell email addresses.
 You will only be notified about details pertaining to The Woodlands Marathon.

-Q: What is the Fidelity Investments The Woodlands Marathon refund policy?
+Q: What is The Woodlands Marathon refund policy?

 A: We adhere to the standard marathon running industry policy.
 All entry fees are non-refundable and non-transferable.
 We have to plan well in advance for certain accommodations for race participants, and therefore cannot offer refunds.
 You may not give or sell your number to another individual.
 The entry fee may be deferred to the following year’s event for a fee.
 This policy stays in effect whether you are injured, have an unexpected business or family emergency, etc. Sorry, there are NO exceptions.

-Q: I registered for the Fidelity Investments The Woodlands Marathon without a discount code, but now I have a code.
+Q: I registered for The Woodlands Marathon without a discount code, but now I have a code.
 Can you refund me the difference?

 A: Yes, we will only refund participants who win a free entry and or have a sponsored complimentary entry that currently registered for the event.